Russia unleashes biggest air attack on Ukraine since start of full-scale invasion - Local News 8

 At least four people were killed and 10 people were injured in the southern region of Zaporizhzhia, the regional military administration head Yurif Malashko said on Telegram.
 Emergency workers are still working to see if people are trapped under the rubble of collapsed buildings.
 Malashko said the region had been targeted by 10 missiles, including Kinzhal missiles, of which one was intercepted.

 Further south, a school building was hit in Odesa, injuring seven people, including a child.
-Three people were killed and 22 injured – including two children and a pregnant woman – in strikes elsewhere in the region, according to Oleh Kiper, head of Odesa region military administration.
+At least three people were killed and 22 injured – including two children and a pregnant woman – in strikes elsewhere in the region, according to Oleh Kiper, head of Odesa region military administration.
 At least 18 people were hospitalized.

-And in the central city of Dnipro, at least five were killed and more than 20 injured, officials said.
+And in the central city of Dnipro, six people have been confirmed killed, and thirty people were injured in the missile strikes.
+Elsewhere in the city, 12 pregnant women and four newborn babies had a lucky escape, with video showing extensive damage to a maternity hospital after a Russian missile strike.

-Prime Minister Shymal praised the professionalism of Ukraine’s air defense forces, which he said had shot down most of the drones and missiles, but had not been able to prevent all of the strikes.
+Iryna Kulbach, the head of the obstetrics department at the hospital, said “Windows were smashed in the building and the ceilings were broken.
+But all the patients and medical staff are safe.”

 Ukraine’s Foreign Ministry said Russia had targeted “Ukrainian women, children, the elderly, and civilians.”